focus-trap/tabbable/README.md

 Returns a boolean indicating whether the provided node is considered _focusable_.

 > 💬 All tabbable elements are focusable, but not all focusable elements are tabbable.
 For example, elements with `tabindex="-1"` are focusable but not tabbable.
+Also note that if the node has an[inert](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/inert) ancestor, it will not be focusable.

 ## Common Options